 Ethical Tourism in Sapa and why I recommend booking an independent homestay

-The purpose of my blog is not to only highlight how important ethical travel is, but also, to be able to share my experiences and tips on how to support local communities.
+The purpose of my blog is not only to highlight how important ethical travel is, but also, to be able to share my experiences and tips on how to support local communities.

 1- Give Back to the Local Communities

 By going direct, the families and community benefit directly from the money you spend, rather than a small portion coming from a tour company.
-You can also find ways to contribute to the tribes financially or through spreading the work of your experience to attract more ethical travelers to visit this beautiful region and experience the amazing culture.
+You can also find ways to contribute to the tribes financially or through spreading the word of your experience to attract more ethical travelers to visit this beautiful region and experience the amazing culture.

-2- Avoid organized tours wher is possible
+2- Avoid organized tours where is possible

 During my research prior to trek in Sapa, I read that some of the local tour companies do not do a fair business with the ladies they hire to take tourists on the tour.
 While I was there, I confirmed that they charge the tourists full price, and only pay a very small commission (much less than half) to the ladies who do the work guiding tourist groups.
 If you hire the guides directly, the money will help clothe the children, buy supplies for their school, invest in their houses and go back into the community.